Willo Neighborhood Association

 MONEY & MEETINGS

 The Willo Neighborhood Association is a 501(c)(6) non-profit organization whose budget plan runs from May 1 – April 30 each year.
-In the spring, the following year’s annual budget is presented and approved by the board no later than the April meeting.
+Much of the Association's funds are raised during the annual Home Tour: tour tickets, vendor booth rental, sponsorships, and so on generate funding that pays for necessary items like meeting spaces, printing Inside Willo, and landscaping in our two parks, traffic bump outs, and roundabouts.
+The Association also applies for several grants that help fund holiday luminarias, rubbish bins at neighborhood events, and other administrative costs.
+Each spring, the next year’s annual budget is presented and approved by the board no later than the April meeting.

 Each month thereafter when a meeting occurs, the Treasurer prepares a report with an update on the budget, which is then reviewed by the board and generally approved.
 Neighborhood association meetings happen each month, usually on the second Thursday evening, with the exception of July and August when the association does not meet.
 View our calendar here.